-Saint Chrysotelus the priest was arrested with St Polychronius, Bishop of Babylon, the priests Helimenas and Parmenius, and two deacons, Luke and Mocius during the reign of Decius (249-251).
+Saint Chrysotelus the priest was arrested with Saint Polychronius, Bishop of Babylon, the priests Helimenas and Parmenius, and two deacons, Luke and Mocius during the reign of Decius (249-251).
 They refused to offer sacrifice to idols when ordered to do so by the emperor, so they were thrown into prison.

-Believing that St Parmenius was able speak through some sort of magic power, Decius increased the tortures and ordered that the confessors be burned with fire.
+Believing that Saint Parmenius was able speak through some sort of magic power, Decius increased the tortures and ordered that the confessors be burned with fire.
 Then a Voice was heard from Heaven, “Come to Me, ye humble of heart.”
 Decius believed that this was also the work of magic, and he ordered the priests and deacons beheaded with an axe.